-As the need for product managers skyrockets, the position itself becomes increasingly complex with ever-changing responsibilities and required skills.
+As the need to hire talented product managers skyrockets, the position itself becomes increasingly complex with ever-changing responsibilities and required skills.

 In most software companies, the product manager is responsible for the strategy, roadmap, and feature definition for their product or product line.
 However, the position may also include marketing, forecasting, and profit and loss responsibilities.